renatogalera/ai-commit/README.md

    Dynamically insert the AI-generated commit into custom templates with placeholders (e.g., branch name).

 6. **Semantic Release (Experimental)**
-   Automatically suggests a new semantic version tag (`MAJOR.MINOR.PATCH`) based on commit content, optionally creates and pushes a new git tag, and invokes [GoReleaser](https://goreleaser.com/) to publish release artifacts.
+   Automatically suggests a new semantic version tag (`MAJOR.MINOR.PATCH`) based on commit content, optionally creates a new git tag).

 7. **Interactive Commit Splitting**
    Split large diffs into multiple smaller commits via an interactive TUI that shows each “chunk” of changes.
 Select which lines or hunks you want in each commit.
 Each partial commit can also be assigned an AI-generated commit message.